 One can only visit the Temple of Philae via boat.
-Originally located on Philae Island, like Abu Simbel due to the flooding produced by the construction of the Aswan dam, it had to be moved five hundred meters from its original site to Agilika Island.
+The temple was originally located on Philae Island but like Abu Simbel, due to the flooding produced by the construction of the Aswan dam, it had to be moved five hundred meters from its original site to Agilika Island.
 The Temple of Philae is dedicated to Isis, the most powerful Egyptian female goddess and is referred to as the Temple of Love.

 Similar to other major temple complexes, this one was added onto by numerous Pharaohs and is large with many outstanding features.
 An open courtyard, a hypostyle hall with huge columns possessing one of a kind column caps, massive pylons, inner chambers and a chapel are the main buildings.

 One of the most unique aspects of the Temple of Philae is it was the center of Egyptian alchemy, the practice of the magic arts.
 Goddess Isis was said to have had magical powers.
 Physical and intellectual transformational processes were studied and practiced here.